afurmanchuk/NextD/README.txt

 https://www.dropbox.com/home/diabetes%20project%20(working%20docs)/Definitions_StudySamples%26Variables?preview=Definitions_Appendix_A-2018-11-27-af.docx
 https://www.dropbox.com/home/diabetes%20project%20(working%20docs)/Definitions_StudySamples%26Variables?preview=Definitions_Apendix_B-2018-12-14-AF.docx

+copy if current bundle is also can be found at https://www.dropbox.com/home/diabetes%20project%20(working%20docs)/NU_data%26codes/Codes/DataExtractionCodes_2019-11-26

 <Intellectual credit: The sql codes ending with XS are oracle adaptation of the code and description was kindly performed by KUMC team.
 Codes eneding up with AF are modifications or earlier vesions of oracle codes.>
 /*********************************************************************/
 The data extraction deadline is 2019-12-18.